-(4) The government of the Philippines will embody the foregoing provi-
+(4) The government of the Philippines will embody the foregoing provisions of this article in a treaty with the United States.

 In other words, the rights of Americans in the Philippines as defined in the above citation will be guaranteed both by a constitutional provision and by a treaty.